-All PPEs must be available on site prior to the day of casting, and given to workers before the commencement of casting.
-Safety officers might stop your casting if safety precautions are not taken seriously.
+All PPEs must be available on-site prior to the day of casting and given to workers before the commencement of casting.
+Safety officers should stop the casting operation if safety precautions are not taken seriously.

 Make calls and confirm the availability of all personnel you will need for the job at least 24 hours before the casting day.
 This includes all supervisors, safety officers, operators, foremen, labourers, etc. Also, make sure that at least one iron bender, one carpenter, and one mechanic (technician) are available on your casting day for quick fixes just in case something goes wrong.

 (9) Casting sequence/planning

 Plan your casting operations very well before the actual casting date.
 You may want to look at the areas that you will cast before the others.
 Factors that may influence these are the location of materials, location of concrete mixers, concrete thermal cracking considerations, ease of access and pouring, construction methodology etc.

 A site manager must work out these details properly and discuss them with the foremen and supervisors.
 Their inputs will be helpful for a successful casting operation.
 Also based on the size of the job, you can request two or more gangs (two or more concrete mixers with different casting teams) working simultaneously so that you can finish on time.
 Make provisions for adequate lighting on site if the casting must finish in one day, and you anticipate it might creep into dusk.

 With all these checklists certified, you can be sure that your casting can progress without many problems.